KOALA: A Kalman Optimization Algorithm with Loss Adaptivity

-\textbf{CIFAR-10/100.} We first evaluate KaFiStO on CIFAR-10 and CIFAR-100 using the popular ResNets~\cite{he2016resnet} and WideResNets~\cite{zagoruyko2016wideresnets} for training.
+\textbf{CIFAR-10/100 Classification.} We first evaluate {KOALA-M} on CIFAR-10 and CIFAR-100 using the popular ResNets~\cite{he2016resnet} and WideResNets~\cite{zagoruyko2016wideresnets} for training.
 We compare our results with the ones obtained with commonly used existing optimization algorithms, such as SGD with Momentum and Adam.
 For SGD we set the momentum rate to $0.9$, which is the default for many popular networks, and for Adam we use the default parameters $\beta_1=0.9, \beta_2=0.999, \epsilon=10^{-8}$.
-In all experiments on CIFARs, we use a batch size of $128$ and basic data augmentation (random horizontal flipping and random cropping with padding by $4$ pixels).
+In all experiments on CIFAR-10/100, we use a batch size of $128$ and basic data augmentation (random horizontal flipping and random cropping with padding by $4$ pixels).
 For each configuration we have two runs for $100$ and $200$ epochs respectively.
-For SGD we start with a learning rate equal to $0.1$, for Adam to $0.0003$ and $1.0$ for KaFiStO.
-For the $100$-epochs run we decrease the learning rate by a factor of $0.1$ every $30$ epochs.
-For $200$-epochs on CIFAR-10 we decrease the learning rate only once at epoch $150$ by the same factor.
-For the $200$-epoch training on CIFAR-100 the learning rate is decreased by a factor of $0.2$ at epochs $60$, $120$ and $160$.
-For all the algorithms, we additionally use a weight decay of $0.0005$.

-To show the benefit of using KaFiStO for training on classification tasks, we report the Top-1 and Top-5 errors on the validation set.
-For both the $100$-epoch and $200$-epoch configurations, we report the mean error among $3$ runs with $3$ different random seeds.
-The results are reported in Table~\ref{t:classification}.
-Figure~\ref{fig:classification} shows the behavior of the training loss, the validation loss and the Top-1 error on the validation set, as well as the adaptive evolution of KaFiStO's ``learning rate'', \ie, the step size that scales the gradient in the update eq.~\eqref{eq:vanillakalman_update}.
+For SGD we start with a learning rate equal to $0.1$, for Adam to $0.0003$ and $1.0$ for {KOALA-M}. { For the $100$-epochs run on CIFAR-10 (CIFAR-100) we decrease the learning rate by a factor of $0.1$ $(0.2)$ every $30$ epochs.
+For $200$-epochs on CIFAR-10 we decrease the learning rate only once at epoch $150$ by the factor of $0.1$.
+For the $200$-epoch training on CIFAR-100 the learning rate is decreased by a factor of $0.2$ at epochs $60$, $120$ and $160$. } For all the algorithms, we additionally use a weight decay of $0.0005$.
+To show the benefit of using {KOALA-M} for training on classification tasks, we report the Top-1 and Top-5 errors on the validation set.
+For both the $100$-epochs and $200$-epochs configurations, we report the mean error among $3$ runs with $3$ different random seeds. {Note that the $100$/$200$-epochs configurations are not directly comparable due to the different learning rate schedules.} The results are reported in Table~\ref{t:classification}.
+For more comparisons and training plots see the Supplementary material.